Skip to content

 From 15 October to 22 December 2022, Development Victoria undertook stakeholder and community consultation on the revitalisation of Central Pier and adjoining waterfront via an online survey on the Engage Victoria website, as well as an online community session and an in-person session with the Victoria Point Owners Corporation.

-An Engagement Summary Report will be released in May 2023.
+An Engagement Summary Report was released in late-2023.

-The feedback gained from the community engagement process will be used to inform the development of a Place Principles and Vision Strategy, which will guide the future revitalisation of the pier and adjacent waterfront.
-The Place Principles and Vision Strategy is anticipated to be publicly released later in 2023.
+The feedback gained from the community engagement process will be used to inform the development of a Vision and Place Principles document which will guide the future revitalisation of the pier and adjacent waterfront.
+The document is anticipated to be publicly released in 2024.

 There will be further opportunities for the community to engage and provide feedback as the strategy and plans for Central Pier and adjacent waterfront are developed.
 We are at the start of the journey to revitalise Central Pier and the adjacent waterfront, and no decisions have been made at this early stage.